 - Payment balances due:

-Please budget an additional $200 for books, tools/gear, and alcohol/bottles/materials to create your herb projects for your home apothecary.
-A textbook and supply list will be sent to you upon registration.
+Please budget an additional $200 for books and supplies.
+Textbook list will be sent to you by Jan.
+1.

 Payment may be made at Appalachian Acupuncture, Tuesday–Thursday from 9-5, Friday 9-1.

 We accept cash, check or credit card.
 You may pay by card by phone: 423-928-9394.

 Click HERE to download the Lifestyle Program Year 2 Information Flyer.